IonutSoltuz/more-about-projects/EnglishREADME.md

 ## 2025 - Present

 ### TmodLauncher Mods
-I’m creating a modified version of the game *Terraria*, using my own knowledge of C# and custom sprites drawn in GIMP.
+I’m creating a modified version of the game Terraria, using my own knowledge of C# and custom sprites drawn in GIMP.

 ## 2025